 9. Revolutionary lies: if we must endure amidst a stupefied populace trapped in a tissue of lies and crushed under pernicious tyranny, why not lie like bandits to brace ourselves and the revolutionary counter-attack?
 Promoting one evil to combat another greater: that’s a dangerous vortex to get sucked into and a difficult one to escape.
 Promoting the truth to harvest additional benefits – even at lesser efficiency – would that not be better?

 10. Scientific lies: data conflicting with the latest science dogma gets shrugged off as irrelevant, dismissed without inquiry, branded as leftover superstition or, worse yet, pseudo-science.
-As if weapon science were anything more than humanity’s latest collective fantasy … until we switch channels during the next commercial break?
+As if weapon science were anything more than humanity’s latest collective fantasy … until we switch channels during the next commercial break.

 Believe it or not, the question “why” is forbidden by current science: another reason so many Learners turn their back on it (another obvious waste of talent by weapon mentality).
 No question should be forbidden to adult Learners for any reason.

 I suppose we should make a distinction between science mentality and science technology.
-The best of science mentality includes the open-minded flexibility, relentless honesty, clinical precision and rigorous methodology scientists love to brag about.
-Its worst technology produces the stink, poison, fear, pain, and overwhelming sense of helplessness and dread that we endure, the direct outcome of the rabid rivalry, closed mindedness, indifference to consequences, and lack of fellow feeling that weapon scientists promote.
+The best of science mentality includes the open-minded flexibility, relentless honesty, clinical precision and rigorous methodology that scientists love to brag about.
+Its worst technology produces the stink, poison, fear, pain, and overwhelming sense of dread helplessness that we endure, the direct outcome of the rabid rivalry, closed mindedness, indifference to consequences, and lack of fellow feeling that weapon scientists promote.

 “I profess this doctrine absolutely and without reservation: that Science has no other object than the truth for its own sake, without any compunction about practical consequences, good or bad, regrettable or beneficial.
-Anyone who permits himself – through patriotism, religion or even morality – the least dissimulation, the slightest alteration of the facts he studies or conclusions he draws, is not worthy of his place in the Great Laboratory, where the admission ticket of honesty is more fundamental than that of capability.
+Anyone who permits himself – through patriotism, religion or even morality – the least dissimulation, the slightest alteration of the facts he studies or conclusions he draws, is not worthy of his place in the Great Laboratory where the admission ticket of honesty is more fundamental than that of capability.
 Thus understood and pursued in the same spirit in every civilized country, communal studies form a Great State that spans restrictive, diverse and often hostile nations; a State no war can sully, no conqueror can menace, where our souls may find the shelter and unity that the City of God once provided.”

 It would be hard to find a more passionate pledge of allegiance to Absolute Science.
 This fanatical defense of Absolute Truth (or any other Absolute, for that matter) entails more devastating results than any other lie listed here.
 The Absolute becomes ideal terrain for a simplification of reality whose ultimate expressions are political terror and mass murder.

-11. Hermetic lies: in order to promote internal morale and cohesion, we clandestine fellows adopt weighty oaths of silence and mutual aid, identifying gestures, elaborate codes and secret rituals.
+11. Hermetic lies: in order to promote internal morale and cohesion, we clandestine fellows must adopt weighty oaths of silence and mutual aid, identifying gestures, elaborate codes and secret rituals.
 Hermetic organizations (like the early Christians, Freemasons and weapon management) lend themselves to accusations of depraved conspiracy whether or not they are true.
 They permit battle elites to indulge in their favorite perversions.
-Penetrating secret societies with inbred proficiency, info elites persecute hermetics from above, corrupt them from within and slander them from below.
+Penetrating secret societies with inbred skill, info elites persecute hermetics from above, corrupt them from within and slander them from below.

 12. Bureaucratic lies: many bureaucrats justify their budget by withholding significant information.
 The more extensive their monopoly of information and the harder they make it to acquire, the more valuable its guardians seem to be and the larger their bureaucracies may grow.
 Under intense pressure from special interests both private and corporate, bureaucracies adopt covert agendas that contradict their public mandate.
 Disguising this contradiction is a critical skill for civilian agencies in a weapon bureaucracy.
-Otherwise, their overheads and benefits would shrink in favor of more direct weapons allocations.
+Otherwise, their overheads and benefits would shrink in favor of more direct weapons expenditure.

 Another common lying technique pegs “acceptable” levels of pollutants, crime and other negative fallouts at current levels and then sets “unacceptable” ones much higher.
-Base dosages may be toxic but are certified tolerable or even raised in order to postpone the allocation of corporate overheads to reduce them.
+Base dosages may be toxic but are certified tolerable or even raised in order to postpone the allocation of corporate spending to reduce them.
 Officially “acceptable” levels may mask real threats until spectacular catastrophes force self-informed victims to raise the alarm at their own expense.
-Usually, they are miraculously ignored by the press; the exact opposite of reactionary projects accorded inexcusable overexposure by the mass media (Trump).
+Usually, those alarms are miraculously ignored by the press; the exact opposite of reactionary projects accorded inexcusable oversell by the mass media (Trump).
 Responsible officials may have been briefed on the problem beforehand, but they block new findings at every turn.
 They are rarely held accountable for subverting the truth, and often rewarded and promoted for doing so.

 Bureaucrats often trivialize the worst consequences of their policies.
-This dismissal of unforeseen consequences can take the form of bad counts at the collection level, tampering by partisan intermediaries, and distortions at the top where unfavorable sub-categories can be entirely eliminated.
+This dismissal of unforeseen consequences can take the form of bad counts at the collection level, tampering by partisan intermediaries, and distortions at the top where unfavorable sub-categories can be eliminated.
 Favorable statistics are often accumulated using reverse techniques.
 The greater the pressure for specific results, the more distorted the official tallies.
 Anecdotal evidence collected at the grass roots often reveals local conditions more clearly than “scientific” compilations of official statistics.

-These numbers must pass through multiple tiers of reviewing authorities, each one more isolated from the phenomenon being tabulated and more inclined to distort official results to suit its agenda.
+These numbers must pass through multiple tiers of reviewing authorities, each tier more isolated from the phenomenon being tabulated and more inclined to distort official results to suit its agenda.
 Finally, crafty statisticians can manipulate these figures to arrive at any conclusion their paymasters desire.